kddubey/cappr/docs/source/statistical_performance.rst

    answer) to see whether CoT can be skipped for that task.
 Benefit: lower latency.

 #.
 For classification, instead of adding a linear layer, just train using a
    prompt-completion format.
-Like a baseline + autoregressive version of PET training.
-   Has probably been done before, but curious why it isn't the standard method.
+This method is a simpler, autoregressive version of PET training.
+Has probably been done before, but I'm curious to see the improvement.

 .. _COPA demo: https://github.com/kddubey/cappr/blob/main/demos/llama_cpp/superglue/copa.ipynb